ambar265/many-models-azureml/README.md

 ### Motivation
 The goal of of this repository is to provide a thorough example of a scaleable and repeatable frameowrk for training, deployment, and inference of a 'Many Model' architecture using Azure Machine Learning.

+## Notebooks
+Follow demo notebooks in order to step through the process of developing and deploying repeatable, parallel, training and inferencing using Azure Machine Learning

 ### Data
 The primary dataset is a subset of the a dataset from the [Dominick's / University of Chicago Booth](https://www.chicagobooth.edu/research/kilts/research-data/dominicks) repository.
 The dataset includes extra simulated data to simultaneously train many of models on Azure Machine Learning.
 In this specific subset we will deal with about 33 stores and 3 brands of orange juice.
 (99 total models)